Johann Ludwig Burckhardt: Discoveries and death

 On the road to Cairo along the more dangerous inland route to Aqaba, Burckhardt encountered rumours of ancient ruins in a narrow valley near the supposed biblical tomb of Aaron, the brother of Moses.
 This region was the former Roman province of Arabia Petraea leading him to believe these were the ruins he had heard about in Malta.
 Telling his guide that he wished to sacrifice a goat at the tomb, he was led through the narrow valley where on 22 August 1812, he became the first modern European to lay eyes on the ancient Nabataean city of Petra:

 He could not remain long at the ruins or take detailed notes due to his fears of being unmasked as a treasure-seeking infidel.
 Seeing no evidence of the name of the ruins, he could only speculate that they were in fact the ruins of Petra which he had been informed about on his journey to Syria.
-He continued his travels and after crossing the southern deserts of Transjordan and the Sinai peninsula, he arrived at Cairo on 4 September 1812.
+He continued his travels and after crossing the southern deserts of Transjordan and the Sinai Peninsula, he arrived at Cairo on 4 September 1812.

 After spending four months in Cairo with no westbound caravans across the Sahara available, Burckhardt decided to journey up the Nile River to Upper Egypt and Nubia.
 He justified this to his employer with the argument that the information he would collect on African cultures would help him in his planned journey to west Africa.
-In January 1813 he departed Cairo travelling up the Nile river over land via donkey.
+In January 1813, he departed Cairo travelling up the Nile river over land via donkey.
 He planned to reach Dongola in what is now modern-day Sudan.
 He was eventually blocked by hostile people less than 160 km from his goal near the third cataract of the Nile river.
 Journeying north, he came across the sand-choked ruins of the Great Temple of Ramesses II at Abu Simbel in March 1813.
 After considerable effort, he was unable to excavate the entrance to the temple.
 He later told his friend Giovanni Belzoni about the ruins and it was he who later returned in 1817 to excavate the temple.
-Burckhardt continued north to Esmé.
+Burckhardt continued north to Esna.
 He later made an additional trip to Nubia travelling as far as Shendi near the Pyramids of Meroë.
 From here his journey took him to the Red Sea, where he resolved to make the pilgrimage to Mecca as this would enhance his credentials as a Muslim on his passage to Timbuktu.